1861: The Crystal Palace Company forms a football club for its cricketers.

 1998: Once again the Eagles' top-flight stay is a brief one as they finish bottom of the Premier League.
 Mark Goldberg takes over the club and becomes chairman.

 2000: After two seasons in administration, Simon Jordan completes his takeover of the club.

-2001: The club retain their place in the First Division with victory on the final day at Stockport County under the management of caretaker boss Steve Kember.
+2001: The club retains its place in the First Division with victory on the final day at Stockport County under the management of caretaker boss Steve Kember.

 2004: Neil Shipperley's goal is enough to beat West Ham United in the Division One play-off final and take Palace back into the Premier League.